 Maybe it was jealousy or maybe there was something about Veela blood that rubbed them up the wrong way, but Fleur was rarely surrounded by fans of the female sort.
-Quite the opposite, in fact – she quickly earned the nickname ‘Phlegm’ when she got together with Bill Weasley, and got a bit of a reputation for being shallow.
+Quite the opposite, in fact – she quickly earned the nickname ‘Phlegm’ from Ginny when she got together with Bill Weasley, and got a bit of a reputation for being shallow.
 And sure, sometimes Fleur was a little tactless - such as often commenting on how Beauxbatons was better than Hogwarts... in front of Hogwarts students.
 And mocking Celestina Warbeck in front of Mrs Weasley was a huge no-no.

-But let’s not forget that Fleur wasn’t just a beautiful, somewhat snooty Beauxbatons student, but a talented witch and a Triwizard Tournament champion.
+But let’s not forget that Fleur was a hugely talented witch and a Triwizard Tournament champion.
 That Goblet of Fire doesn’t just pick anybody, you know.
 Her fierce attitude carried her through to work with the Order of the Phoenix, and the more we got to know her, the more we realised how strong she was, even if she sometimes lacked a filter.
 Along the way, she gained the hard-won respect of those who doubted her.
-And when Molly thought she might leave Bill after being scarred by Fenrir Greyback, Fleur was quick to correct her, confidently replying that she was ‘good-looking enough for both of us’ when her beloved Bill was scarred horribly by Fenrir Greyback.
+And when Molly thought she might leave Bill after being scarred by Fenrir Greyback, Fleur was quick to correct her, confidently replying that she was ‘good-looking enough for both of us’ and the scars simply showed that her husband was brave.